HaojiaWu/CellScopes.jl/README.md

 ```
 source ~/.bashrc
 ```
+**Note**: If your operating system is Ubuntu 24.04, we recommend installing CellScopes with Julia 1.8.4.
+Earlier versions of Julia may not detect the 'libR.so' file when installing the ```RCall``` dependency.

 #### 1.1.2.
 Install CellScopes and dependencies
 To install all of the necessary dependencies, run the following command line in ```Julia```.
 Note that this will not install the unregisterd package ```Leiden.jl```, which you may need to install manually from the GitHub repository first.